Qualifying For Mortgage After Bankruptcy And Foreclosure

 - When borrowers apply for a mortgage, the mortgage application will specifically ask whether mortgage applicant has filed bankruptcy and/or had a foreclosure

-- Mortgage Loan Applicants who have gotten bankruptcy and/or foreclosure removed from credit report and answer they have not filed bankruptcy and/or foreclosure on the questionnaire but have
+- Mortgage Loan Applicants who have gotten bankruptcy and/or foreclosure removed from the credit report and answer they have not filed bankruptcy and/or foreclosure on the questionnaire but have, this will get discovered .

-- This will get discovered when the lender does a national third party public records search
+- All lenders will do a national third-party public records search

-- Having bankruptcy and/or foreclosure removed from credit report does not mean that the bankruptcy and/or foreclosure is expunged
+Having bankruptcy and/or foreclosure removed from a credit report does not mean that the bankruptcy and/or foreclosure is expunged:

 - It might be deleted off credit report but the fact still remains that consumer did file bankruptcy and/or had a foreclosure and those records are still part of public records